 Next. we had a duo of low-poly figures, which some of you might recognize from some popular video games, as the next print evaluations.
 The larger one was much better, with some ABS layer separation and overhangs that were a little rougher than some other models of printers.
 The smaller print had some issues with the lower layers of ABS and the smallest spikes in PLA.

 The tall tower, spiral vase, and supports test were up next.
 The PLA supports test was perfect, with the underside of the supported sections having a clean finish and the sacrificial section removing quickly and easily.
 The ABS version was mediocre, breaking when removing the support structure.
 The spiral vases were a little on the thick side, in both ABS and PLA.
 However, the tall towers were excellent, with a very little noticeable wobble in the vertical axis.

 Finishing out this metric were the last two prints in our test, the threaded jar and lid.
 The ABS jar and lid were great, with smooth threads and only a little bit of messiness in the lower layers of the jar.

 The PLA lid was average with some funky layers and rougher threads, while the PLA jar had some layer shifting halfway up and noticeable start/stop points.

 Ease of Use

 The second-highest weighted metric in our test was Ease of Use, contributing 20% to the final score for these products.
 To evaluate the printers for this category, we compared the ease of changing out spools of filament, leveling the bed, the printer display, and its connections methods for sending files to be printed, as well as the initial setup.
-The TAZ 6 scored very well, earning a 7 out of 10 and tying for the runner-up position.
+The TAZ 6 scored very well, tying for the runner-up position.